The repo man

 This weekend is the end of Daylight Saving Time.

-Time just marches on, as they say.
+Time just marches on, as we say.

 “No, when I wake up at ten tomorrow morning it will really be eleven!”